THE RABBINICAL ACADEMY

 Additional scholars are called upon, on an adjunct basis, as needed.

-For further information, or to apply, please write or send your resume to the seminary’s admissions office:
+For further information, or to apply, please write or send your resume to the seminary’s admissions office (regular mail only):

 Mesifta Adath Wolkowisk, Inc.